mediachain/mediachain/rfc/mediachain-rfc-4.md

 publishing statements: namespace permissions, authentication by the publishing peer mediating the target namespace(s)

+protocol for publisher: present certificate for namespace together with statement.

 blocks and archives

 block envelope: group together statements signed by users,